fractalbass/data_science/_posts/2022-06-26-data_science_36.markdown

 Azure ML allows you to use either Azure's own experiments framework, or ML Flow.
 ML Flow is an opensource project developed by Databricks.
 That said, it seems to me that the Azure framework provides a nicer UI, and more complete functionality.
 I have attempted to use MLFlow in the past, and it doesn't do well in corporate environments with complex network topologies.
 Plus, MLFlow requires you to run an MLFlow server...  why do that when Azure essentially offers better functionality without the headache of running a python based server.

-# Modeling Training with MASSIVE Data
+# Model Training with MASSIVE Data

 Training and working with big data is a special challenge in Analytics.
 There are a number of different approaches including downsampling the data, or trying to scale up the compute.
 But, what do you do if you come across a dataset that is multiple terabytes or petabytes?
 An answer to this problem can be found in cluster computing, and Apache Spark is the leading opensource project in this area.
 Unfortunately, Apache Spark is notoriously difficult to configure and run.
 The complexities of running computing clusters where worker nodes alll have to be coordinated is a challenging task.
 AWS attempts to address this problem with ther EMR (Elastic Map Reduce) service... unfortunately that too can be very challenging to get working and very difficult to troubleshoot when it doesn't.
 Databricks is a Spark as a Service offering (and company) that makes running Spark very easy.
 Databricks also offers data storage solutions that work well with their enhanced Spark solution that makes a ton of sense.